Health Charities

 Below is the time scale for immunisations that are carried out by the Practice Nurse:

-• At eight weeks - first vaccination
+- At eight weeks

-• One year - Hib/MecC
+- One year

-• Four years - Pre School Vaccination
+- Three years Four Months - Pre School Vaccination

 The practice provides a diabetic clinic every second and fourth Wednesday of the month in Newcastle, and every second and fourth Thursday of the month in Castlewellan.

 The patient is seen by the specialist diabetic nurse, dietician and podiatrist separately at this one stop clinic.
-The diabetic clinic is strictly appointment only, this is organised by the specialist diabetic nurse and the receptionist.
+The diabetic clinic is strictly appointment only, this is organised by the Specialist Diabetic Nurse and the receptionist.

 Flu and Pneumococcal Vaccination